 - If you would like to see an example of a project done well… just ask!

-ADOPTED COUNTRY SLIDE SHOW HOW TO:
+ADOPTED COUNTRY SLIDE SHOW HOW TO (due after the AP test):

 You will present a 10 photograph slide show (using powerpoint or movie maker) to the class “showing” us your adopted country as if you have been there.
 Your slide show must contain ACTUAL photographs from the internet (no cartoons or clip art).
 Specifics are as follows: